Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Get paid on time

-If you provide your products/services on a contractual basis, then invoices can come in mighty handy, saving you from chasing your clients for the payments.
+If you provide your products or services on a contractual basis, then invoices can come in mighty handy.
+It’ll save you from chasing your clients for the payments.

-To expedite the buyer’s payment process, the invoice contains essential information such as the due date for payment, the method of payment, information about the seller, and the value of goods or services provided.
+To expedite the buyer’s invoice payment process, your invoice contains essential information such as the due date for payment, the method of payment, information about the seller, etc.

-The WooCommerce invoice you create won’t serve you the benefits we mentioned above unless you include all the essential parts.
+The WooCommerce invoice you create won’t serve you the benefits we mentioned above unless you include all the essential elements.

 • Company logo